alierrr/device_xiaomi_diting/README.md

-Unified Device Tree forXiaomi 12t pro/redmi k50 ultra
+### Unified Device Tree for Xiaomi 12t pro/redmi k50 ultra

+The  Xiaomi 12t pro/redmi k50 ultra (codenamed "diting") is a flagship smartphone from Xiaomi released in June 2022 It is also known as Xiaomi 12t pro (globally) and Redmi k50 ultra (China).

+### Device specifications
 | Feature |	Specification |
 | ------------- | ------------- |
 | Chipset | Qualcomm SM8475 Snapdragon 8+ Gen 1 (4 nm) |